simbathesailor/frontend-websockets-learn/README.md

-# Getting Started with Create React App
+# Websockets Learn 🔌 🔌

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A sample App to learn websockets

 ## Available Scripts